stacksgov/sips/sips/sip-030/sip-030-wallet-interface.md

 ### Provider registration

-Wallets can register their aliased provider objects according to WBIP-004[^3] or.
+Wallets can register their aliased provider objects however they see fit.
+For example, using the WBIP-004[^3] standard or [Wallet Standard](https://github.com/wallet-standard/wallet-standard)[^14].

 ## Ratification